Hosnooo/quadrotor-lqr-mpc-nmpc/README.md

 - Rotor-speed behavior
 - PMP residual diagnostics for the nonlinear OCP

-In the reported comparison, the PMP/Ipopt direct multiple-shooting solution achieved the lowest objective value, while LQR and Linear MPC provided strong real-time baseline performance.
-The coarse-grid NMPC case showed higher cost and larger attitude/yaw peaks, indicating that NMPC performance is sensitive to sampling time and horizon length.
+In the reported comparison, the PMP/Ipopt direct multiple-shooting solution achieved the lowest objective value.
+LQR and Linear MPC provided strong real-time baseline performance.
+The coarse-grid NMPC case showed higher cost and larger attitude/yaw peaks, indicating that NMPC performance is sensitive to sampling time and prediction horizon.

 ---